microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-proactive.md

 ## Conclusion
-This template should give you basic idea to enable a proactive scenarios for your bots.
-Leveraging the power of Azure Bot Service and Azure Functions, one can build really complex system really fast with fault-tolerant, independent pieces.
+This template should give you the basic ideas about how to enable proactive scenarios for your bots.
+By leveraging the power of Azure Bot Service and Azure Functions, you can build complex systems really fast with fault-tolerant, independent pieces.

 ## Additional resources